uttarashekar/ghc_2020_aws_workshop/README.md

 Answer the following questions as follows:
 ```
 ?
 Please select from one of the below mentioned services: REST
 ?
-Provide a friendly name for your resource to be used as a label for this category in the project: likeOrComment
+Provide a friendly name for your resource to be used as a label for this category in the project: readStories
 ?
-Provide a path (e.g., /book/{isbn}): /addLikeOrComment
+Provide a path (e.g., /book/{isbn}): /readStories
 ?
 Choose a Lambda source Create a new Lambda function
 ?
-Provide a friendly name for your resource to be used as a label for this category in the project: addLikeOrComment
+Provide a friendly name for your resource to be used as a label for this category in the project: readStories
 ?
-Provide the AWS Lambda function name: addLikeOrComment
+Provide the AWS Lambda function name: readStories
 ?
 Choose the runtime that you want to use: Python
 Only one template found - using Hello World by default.
 ?
 Do you want to access other resources in this project from your Lambda function?
 Yes